Leverhulme Early Career Research Fellow - Music, Faculty of Arts

-Joanne Cormac is a Leverhulme Early Career Research Fellow.
+Joanne Cormac is a Leverhulme Early Career Research Fellow and during the academic year 2017-18 she is also a Visiting Scholar at Wolfson College, University of Oxford.
 She studied Music at the University of Nottingham (BA) and at the University of Birmingham (MMus and PhD).
 From 2013-15 she was a Lecturer in Music at Oxford Brookes University.

-Her other main area of research focuses on identity and narrative in composer biography; interfaces between scholarly biography and biographical work from popular culture; and the influence of biography on composer reception.
+Her current research project focuses on identity and narrative in composer biography; interfaces between scholarly biography and biographical work from popular culture; and the influence of biography on composer reception.

 Joanne's teaching interests include, romanticism, programme music, opera, popular theatre, and biography.
 During the academic year 2017-18 she will be teaching the module 19th-Century Composer… read more

 Joanne's current research project, entitled Telling Composers' Lives, is funded by the Leverhulme Trust.
 It forms the first comparative study of composer biographies across different media,… read more

 Joanne's teaching interests include, romanticism, programme music, opera, popular theatre, and biography.
 During the academic year 2017-18 she will be teaching the module 19th-Century Composer Biographies.

 Joanne's current research project, entitled Telling Composers' Lives, is funded by the Leverhulme Trust.
 It forms the first comparative study of composer biographies across different media, interrogating how biography provides a prism through which musicologists interpret musical works.
 The research unpicks the biographical narratives that have informed the reception of six 19th-century composers (Mendelssohn, Liszt, Clara and Robert Schumann, Chopin, and Berlioz).
 She is currently writing a monograph based on this research.